Highways in Poland: Tolls

 Since 2023, all state-owned highways are free for vehicles up to 3.5 tons of permissible maximum weight (for a passenger car with a trailer, the joint permissible maximum weight of the car and the trailer must not exceed 3.5 tons).
 On some sections, old inactive infrastructure for toll collection is still in place.

 The privately owned sections of A1, A2 and A4 are tolled.
-These sections are indicated by the motorway sign accompanied by the word Płatna.
+They are indicated by the motorway sign accompanied by the word Płatna.